ForgeRock/fr-config-manager/packages/fr-config-push/README.md

 With the `--check` option, the environment is only restarted if there are unloaded changes to one or more ESVs.
 If there are no changes, the environment is not restarted.

 With the `--wait` option, the command will wait for the environment to get back to status `ready`, polling the status every 10 seconds.

+`fr-config-push org-privileges`

+The `--name` option can be used with the `org-privileges` command to push a specific config: the valid config names are

+- `alphaOrgPrivileges`
+- `bravoOrgPrivileges`
+- `privilegeAssignments`